-- owned a home with a partner and that relationship broke down - need to move into an area because of their job and are unable to afford to buy outright - are shared owners whose income has fallen and they could only stay as home owners by moving to a smaller, cheaper home - are shared owners whose family has grown but who are unable to afford to buy a larger property outright - are currently living in unsatisfactory rented accommodation or able to demonstrate housing need - are a priority under a scheme such as keyworkers - an applicants legal advisor must also confirm at exchange of contracts that on completion of the purchase of our Shared Ownership property applicants are not an owner of another property.
+- owned a home with a partner and that relationship broke down - need to move into an area because of their job and are unable to afford to buy outright - are shared owners whose income has fallen and they could only stay as home owners by moving to a smaller, cheaper home - are currently living in unsatisfactory rented accommodation or able to demonstrate housing need - are a priority under a scheme such as keyworkers - an applicants legal advisor must also confirm at exchange of contracts that on completion of the purchase of our Shared Ownership property applicants are not an owner of another property.
 If they currently own a property they must make arrangements to sell the property or in the case of a relationship breakdown that their name is removed from the property's title.

 Household income requirements will differ from scheme to scheme in line with prevailing house prices, the equity shares we have for sale and in certain instances, the local authority's policy.
-We will only offer a home to people with a maximum household income of £60,000 per annum. (reviewed annually).
+We will only offer a home to people with a maximum household income of £80,000 per annum. (reviewed annually).
 Purchasers need to be at least 18 years old.